arora-ansh/HitPredictor-ML-Project/README.md

 - K-Means Clustering (Along with other features)
 - Sentiment Analysis

 All the results are documented in the `models/` folder jupyter notebooks for reference.
 All the Reports and PPTs submitted for the project have been added to the `reports/` folder.
-The weights and plots can be found in the `weights\` and `plots\` folders respectively.
+The weights and plots can be found in the `weights/` and `plots/` folders respectively.
+The methods used for extracting the multiple datasets have been stored in `data_extraction/`.

 Team Number - 6